ThorDog/Coursera-Getting-Cleaning-Data/README.md

 run_analysis.R is an R script which produces a file named tidy_data_set.txt.
 The run_analysis.R script must be run with the working directory set to the UCI HAR Dataset.

-run_analysis.R performs the following actions:
+The run_analysis.R script performs the following actions:

-Merges the training and the test sets to create one data set.
+1) Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+2) Extracts only the measurements on the mean and standard deviation for each measurement.
-Applies descriptive activity names (WALK, LAYING, etc.) to the activities in the data set Labels the dataset columns with feature names from the original features file.
+3) Applies descriptive activity names (WALK, LAYING, etc.) to the activities in the data set.
+4) Labels the dataset columns with feature names from the original features file.
-Creates a second, independent tidy data set with the average of the observations for each feature grouped by activity and subject.
+5) Creates a second, independent tidy data set with the average of the observations for each feature grouped by activity and subject.

 A detailed breakdown of the script is as follows:

-## Load the plyr and dplyr libraries
+## Load the plyr and dplyr libraries.
 library(plyr)
 library(dplyr)